-- Remote learning Where children are being asked to learn online at home our Federation will refer to and use the links and resources provided by the DfE: safeguarding in schools colleges and other providers and safeguarding and remote education; and - Technology and the risks and harms associated with it evolve rapidly.
+- Remote learning Where children are being asked to learn online at home our schools will refer to and use the links and resources provided by the DfE: safeguarding in schools, colleges and other providers and safeguarding and remote education - Technology and the risks and harms associated with it evolve rapidly.
 We will review our approach to online safety annually.

-Opportunities to Teach Safeguarding:
+Opportunities to Teach Safeguarding

 - Governing Boards will ensure that children are taught about how to keep themselves and others safe, including online.
-It should be recognised that effective education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities; - We will share information with parents and carers regarding challenges and hoaxes to support them to keep their children safe in the 'digital world'; and - We have a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia, and sexual violence/harassment.
-We will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
+This education will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities - We will share information with parents and carers regarding challenges and hoaxes to support them to keep their children safe in the 'digital world' - We have a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia, and sexual violence/harassment.
+We will have a clear set of values and standards, upheld, and demonstrated throughout all aspects of school life.
 These will be underpinned by the Federation's Behaviour Policy and reinforced throughout the whole curriculum.

-Inspection:
+Inspection

-They are familiar with the OFSTED Education Inspection Framework and safeguarding: Inspecting safeguarding in early years, education, and skills settings.
+Governors are familiar with the OFSTED Education Inspection Framework and Safeguarding: Inspecting safeguarding in early years, education, and skills settings.

-Safer Recruitment:
+Safer Recruitment

-- They prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised.
-Our Federation has written recruitment and selection policies and procedures in place that are regularly reviewed; - They will ensure that short-listed candidates receive online searches, and this is made explicit in the job advert or on the letter for interview; - At least one person on any appointment panel has undertaken appropriate safer recruitment training; and - We will ensure that the policies and procedures are monitored to ensure they are effective and embedded.
+- Governors prevent people who pose a risk of harm from working with children by adhering to statutory responsibilities to check staff who work with children, taking proportionate decisions on whether to ask for any checks beyond what is required; and ensuring volunteers are appropriately supervised.
+Our Federation has written recruitment and selection policies and procedures in place that are regularly reviewed - Governors will ensure that short-listed candidates receive online searches, and this is made explicit in the job advert or on the letter for interview - At least one person on any appointment panel has undertaken appropriate safer recruitment training - Governors will ensure that the policies and procedures are monitored to ensure they are effective and embedded - Governors will ensure that the SCR is regularly audited by an appropriate member of staff.